Civil Procedure

 Suggested

-Hornbook: Kevin M. Clermont, Principles of Civil Procedure (6th ed.
+Kevin M. Clermont, Principles of Civil Procedure (West Academic 6th ed.
 2021).
 Digital version available at no cost through the West Academic Online Study Aids Collection.
+This hornbook provides concise overviews of the topics covered in the course.

-Study Aid: Joseph W. Glannon, Examples & Explanations for Civil Procedure (9th ed.) or The Glannon Guide to Civil Procedure (5th ed.).
+Joseph W. Glannon, Examples & Explanations for Civil Procedure (Aspen 9th ed.) or The Glannon Guide to Civil Procedure (Aspen 5th ed.).
+These are two popular study aids for Civil Procedure, presenting similar content in different formats.

 Policies